jgazeau/shadocs/exampleSite/content/english/markdown/_index.md

 The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
 While Markdown’s syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown’s syntax is the format of plain text email.
 {{< /blockquote >}}

-Although John Gruber have defined generally the markdown syntax, there is no detailed specification of this language and therefore ambiguities in its implementation.
+Although John Gruber has defined generally the markdown syntax, there is no detailed specification of this language and therefore ambiguities in its implementation.
 As a consequence several types of markdowns exists, each with its own specificities.

 # The Markdown in Hugo
 ---